pidjey13/MemoryGame/README.md

 ## What is this project about
 This is a simple game built in Vanilla JS as part of Udacity Nanodegree Program.

 ![snippet](img/preview.png)

 ## Challenge
-Match all 16 cards in less time with less moves evry game.
+Match all 16 cards in less time with less moves every game.

 ## How to Play
 Load this link in your browser https://pidjey13.github.io/MemoryGame/